NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## Install a specific version of a package

-If the version is not specified when you use the [install](../reference/cli-reference/cli-ref-install.md) command, NuGet installs the latest version of the package.
-You can also install a specific version of a Nuget package:
+The `install` command installs the latest version of the package, unless you specify a different version.
+To install a specific version of a package, use the `-Version` switch:

 ```cli
 nuget install <packageID | configFilePath> -Version <version>